rickballard/CoCivium/legacy/Civium/projects/entment/README.md

 # Entment Subproject

 **Purpose:**
-Startup mentoring, entrepreneurial identity exchange, and cooperative economy prototype for grassroots CoCivium-aligned builders.
+Startup mentoring, entrepreneurial identity exchange, and cooperative economy prototype for grassroots CoCivium™-aligned builders.

 **Status:**
 Stubbed for future implementation and documentation.
 This subproject is aligned with CoCoCivium’s emergent architecture and ethical foundation.